 Welcome to Day #4 of 100 Days of Travel.
 It’s a new world and a new type of traveling.
-For the next 100 days I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days I’m exploring Macedonia as safely as possible.

 I’ve returned to Matka Canyon for another hike.
 Instead of hiking to monasteries hidden in the heights, this time I’ll be heading straight up through the gut of the canyon.
 Most visitors make this journey by boat, but if you would rather take a meandering stroll through Matka Canyon, this easy hike is well worth the trip.

 Matka Canyon is one of the most popular outdoor destinations in the country.
 Amazingly, 20% of the plants in Matka are only found in this canyon, there are 77 indigenous species of butterflies, and (I found out after hiking) the most venomous snake in south Europe, the horned viper, lives here.
 The Matka Dam, built in 1935, also created the oldest artificial lake in Macedonia.
 Since 1994, Matka has been been declared a protected area.